All USA regions are overseen by AASTO (American Association of State Highway and Transportation Officials)

 Region 1 – NASTO (Northearstern Association of Highway Transportation Officials)

 It should be noted that while NASTO has been divided as a “region” not all states have completely agreed to be fully implemented into the NASHTO agreement.
-So, here is what you have to work woth for the time being: for non-divisible overweight, oversize and over dimensional shipments within the New England Transportation Consortium (NETC) including Maine Massachusetts New Hampshire Rhode Island and Vermont, multi-state permits may be obtained for shipments and loads that are within these size and weight limits.
+So, here is what you have to work worth for the time being: for non-divisible overweight, oversize and over dimensional shipments within the New England Transportation Consortium (NETC) including Maine Massachusetts New Hampshire Rhode Island and Vermont, multi-state permits may be obtained for shipments and loads that are within these size and weight limits.

 Maximum weights: 108,000 pounds on five actual units.
 120,000 pounds on six or more actual units.
 You should know that special axle weight and axle spacing requirements of the NETC (read or download) must meet their specific configurations.